-The key word for the graduate programs in Human Development and Family Studies is context.
+The key word for the graduate programs in Human Development and Family Sciences is context.
 All of the HDFS programs are concerned with human behavior and family patterns and processes as these are influenced by physical, social, cultural and historical factors.
 The foci of the program extends to how these different ecological or environmental factors influence the varied trajectories of individual and family development over time.
 This appreciation of real world contexts leads many HDFS professionals to view human development and family life through action- and change-oriented lenses.

 Consequently, the graduate program within HDFS is designed to prepare professionals to become involved in investigations of individuals and families in various stages of development in ways that lead to change.
-Some students, through our clinical Marriage & Family Therapy (MFT) program, will learn to effect change through the process of treatment.
-Others will learn to effect change through prevention, public policy, program evaluation or through research focused on developmental and family processes within physical, social, and cultural contexts.
+Students will learn to effect change through prevention, public policy, program evaluation, or through research focused on developmental and family processes within physical, social, and cultural contexts.